manticoresoftware/manticoresearch/docs/searching/mysql_protocol_support_and_sphinxql.rst

 MySQL protocol support needs to be additionally configured.
-This is a matter of 1-line config change, adding a new :ref:`listener <listen>` with mysql41 specified as a protocol:
+This is a matter of 1-line config change, adding a new :ref:`listener <listen>` with mysql specified as a protocol:

 .. code-block:: none

-    listen = localhost:9306:mysql41
+    listen = localhost:9306:mysql

 Just supporting the protocol and not the SQL syntax would be useless so Manticore now also supports a subset of SQL that we dubbed SphinxQL.
 It